WYWO: Recent years

 After airing a number of syndicated and local talk programs, in 2005 WANR became the Youngstown/Warren area affiliate of the Air America Radio liberal talk radio network.
 It also broadcast a local talk radio program called The New Talk of the Town, hosted by local political figure Don Hanni III.
 The liberal talk format was operated by Hanni and associates under a local marketing agreement.

 After a dispute between the station's ownership and the group operating the station, a court settlement returned programming control to owner Beacon Broadcasting.
 Following the court decision, former Warren steel supply magnate Harold Glunt took exclusive control over Beacon, and soon acquired WGRP and WEXC from Vilkie Communications, WLOA from Holy Family Communications, and former sister station WRTK from D&E Broadcasting.
 Glunt readjusted Beacon's focus to being a faith-based company that adhered to "family friendly" radio.

 Following the change in control of Beacon, WANR switched formats to a mixture of Christian and secular oldies music, which featured hosts Michelle Stevenson's local, Gospel artist showcase, and Neil Hagan's urban Gospel format, "the Brother Neil Gospel Show," until adopting a "Family Friendly" oldies trimulcast with WLOA and WGRP.
 Initially identifying itself with the anachronistic "Wexy 107" name, a branding previously used by WEXC, this arrangement later was known as "1570, 1470 and 940 - Your Family Friendly Frequencies."
 It ended in December 2006, with the two other stations adopting separate formats, while WANR became "Classic Hits 1570" With local air talents Gregg "Allen" Robison, Johnny "Rogers" Kuty, and John "The Madman" Madden.
 The station was managed by Richard Esbenshade.
-This format was dropped in favor of sports radio on July 4, 2009, WANR carried most of the Fox Sports Radio schedule, but aired a three-hour program devoted to professional boxing in place of The Dan Patrick Show, which WBBW carried.
+The classic hits format was dropped in favor of sports radio on July 4, 2009, WANR carried most of the Fox Sports Radio schedule, but aired a three-hour program devoted to professional boxing in place of The Dan Patrick Show, which WBBW carried.

 Following the death of Harold Glunt in January 2010, all of the Beacon stations, including WANR and WRTK, were put up for sale.
 Concurrently, WRTK also began a full-time simulcast of WANR's sports format.
 Whiplash Radio, LLC, headed by broadcaster Chris Lash, purchased the stations on August 13, 2010.
 Both WRTK and WANR then moved to WRTK's studio/transmitter site in Mineral Ridge a few weeks later, with WRTK assuming a separate classic country format on September 1, 2010.